J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/CIDI Prompting Strategy.md

 - Be assertive and crystal clear.
 The LLM doesn’t have feelings, so clarity trumps tact.
 - Example: “I am going to give you a message and you are going to write an instagram post containing this message”
 ### Details
 - Think about what an ideal output would look like, and describe it here.
+Provide some model examples.
 ### Input
 - `Input` is information/data directly relevant to this specific request/task.
 - `Input` differs from `context` in that `context` is the kind of information that may be reused with different `inputs`, whereas `input` is information specific to only this request/task.